iowaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 What Cases Are Heard By Iowa Family Courts?

 The Iowa judicial system comprises four state courts of varying authorities.
-They include the Iowa Supreme Court, the Iowa Court of Appeals, the Iowa District Court and state Juvenile Courts.
-District Courts operate from the 8 judicial districts and serve as the state's primary court of general jurisdiction.
-Iowa's Supreme Court is the state's court of last resort, which entertains various trials and appeals.
-At the same time, the Iowa Court of Appeals is the state's intermediate appellate court and the state's second-highest courts.
-In keeping with this judicial stratification, family-related cases are generally heard by the state's district courts.
-The cases heard by Iowa's family courts include:
+They include the Iowa Supreme Court, the Iowa Court of Appeals, the Iowa District Court, and the state Juvenile Courts.
+District Courts operate from the 8 judicial districts and serve as the state’s primary court of general jurisdiction.
+Iowa’s Supreme Court is the state’s court of last resort, which entertains various trials and appeals.
+At the same time, the Iowa Court of Appeals is the state’s intermediate appellate court and the state’s second-highest courts.
+In keeping with this judicial stratification, family-related cases are generally heard by the state’s district courts.
+Family court cases are civil in nature and do not include criminal cases, which are handled by different courts within the criminal justice system.
+The kinds of cases heard by Iowa’s family courts include:

 In Iowa, family/domestic matters are heard by the family law division of the state district courts.
 Thus, cases pertaining to domestic relations and children, as well as selected probate cases, typically proceed from one of Iowa’s district courts.
 Following the district court’s verdict, interested participants may request an appeal from the state court of Appeals or the Supreme Court, depending on the case type.
 While judgments issued by the Court of Appeals are subject to review by the Supreme Court, the verdict issued by the Supreme Court is final.